psemiletov/drum_sklad/README.md

 hihat close=hhc.wav
 ```

-For the multi-layered samples, just separated their file names with comma, using the order from "quiet" sample to the "loudest" one (multi-layered samples are the set of samples those differs with the timbre, not the volume):
+For the multi-layered samples, just separate their file names with comma, using the order from "quiet" sample to the "loudest" one (multi-layered samples are the set of samples those differs with the timbre, not the volume):

 ```